 Tertill has forward-facing sensors that detect plants.
 When they sense a plant, Tertill turns away.
 Plants too short to reach Tertill’s edges are assumed to be weeds.
 You can still keep short plants safe by placing provided plant guards around them until they are tall enough for Tertill to recognize.
 When Tertill approaches the guide, it will sense it and turn away.

 Tertill has two mechanisms for keeping weeds out of your garden.
-First, by continuously roaming over the soil, it prevents many would-be weeds from successfully germinating, much like a well-worn path.
-Then, if there are weeds that manage to grow, it whacks these weeds using a spinning string trimmer, which cuts the weed off near the ground.
-Because Tertill lives in your garden and patrols every day, weeds are always small when the robot finds them.
+First, by continuously roaming over the soil, it prevents many weeds from germinating.
+If there are weeds that manage to grow, it whacks these weeds using a spinning string trimmer.
 A whacked weed may sprout again, but sprouting takes energy stored in the seed or root.
 By coming back every day, Tertill never lets a weed develop the leaves it needs to replenish this energy, so eventually, the weed gives up and dies.

-There needs to be at least a short barrier around your garden to keep Tertill from wandering away.
-The barrier might be a fence, edging that’s two inches or taller, or the wooden border of a raised bed.
+There needs to be at least a 4-inch barrier around your garden to keep Tertill from wandering away.
+The barrier might be a fence, edging, or the wooden border of a raised bed.
 Tertill has a simple, reliable strategy to ensure that it covers the garden, using algorithms similar to Roomba and other robotic vacuums.

 Tertill is able to maintain up to a ten by twenty-foot garden by carefully managing how it uses the power it collects from the sun.
 A key to this is Tertill’s ability to run for small amounts of time throughout the day.
-Over the course of a day, the total run time will be one to two hours depending on the amount of sunlight available.
-To see Tertill’s stop and start motion in action check out our video.
+Over the course of a day, the total run time will be between one to two hours depending on the amount of sunlight available.
+More details are available on our support site.

-It is important to check on Tertill every few days, especially when you first set up your garden or after severe weather to make sure everything is OK.
-Should Tertill ever get stuck, simply eliminate the obstacle and place it back down so it can continue to patrol for weeds.
 Tertill’s four-wheel-drive and round body design minimizes the chance of it getting stuck, but it can happen.
+It is important to check on Tertill every few days, especially when you first set up your garden or after severe weather or watering.
+Should Tertill ever get stuck simply eliminate the obstacle and place it back down to allow it to continue to patrol for weeds.